Maattrraan: Production

-During the post-production of Ko, K. V. Anand announced that he would direct Suriya again after the success of Ayan, further noting that it would be produced by AGS Entertainment and would begin once Suriya finished shooting for AR Murugadoss's 7 Aum Arivu.
+During the post-production of Ko, K. V. Anand announced that he would direct Suriya again after the success of Ayan, further noting that it would be produced by AGS Entertainment and would begin once Suriya finished shooting for A. R. Murugadoss's 7 Aum Arivu.
 In an interview, Anand said that, while on a flight from Spain to Chennai after finishing shooting a song sequence for S. Shankar's Sivaji: The Boss (2007) he read an article about the Thailand-based Siamese twins Chang and Eng Bunker, which inspired him to write a story about Siamese twins.
 He narrated the story to Suriya who showed interest, but stalled the project due to the underdeveloped technology, leading to the duo making Ayan instead.
 During the late production stage the title was slightly changed from Maatraan to Maattrraan, the repetition of certain letters meant to reflect the film's theme of conjoined twins.
 In May 2011 Kajal Aggarwal was announced as the lead actress.
 Prakash Raj was dropped from the film and was replaced by Sachin Khedekar.

 Maattrraan was officially launched on 22 July 2011 in Chennai.
-The first schedule was held near the Pakistan border.
-In November 2011, the crew filmed a song in Latvia.
-A major portion of the film was shot in the Balkan region in countries like Croatia, Serbia, Albania, Macedonia and especially a large chunk in Latvia.
+The film was shot in various places including the India-Pakistan border, and European countries like Latvia, Croatia, Serbia, Albania and Macedonia.
 Another large portion was filmed in sets erected at Ramoji Film City in Hyderabad.
-In February 2012, the team left for the United States to do special facial scanning led by VFX Supervisor V. Srinivas Mohan.
+In February 2012, the team left for the United States to do special facial scanning led by VFX supervisor V. Srinivas Mohan.
 Maattrraan thus became the first Indian film to use performance capture technology.
-Isha Sharvani performed an item number for a song titled 'Theeyae Theeyae' which was shot at AVM Studios.
-Furthermore, a duet song featuring Kajal and Suriya was shot at Wai, a village near Pune in Maharashtra.
-Moreover, many CG scenes were shot at Balu Mahendra studios.
-A song featuring over 500 junior artists and Suriya was shot in Jodhpur, touted to be the last phase of canning songs.
-Next, filming for an important talkie portion was held at Bhuj in Gujarat near the safe zone along the Indo-Pakistani border that lasted for five days.
-K V Anand and cinematographer Soundararajan subsequently were in Madagascar, hunting for a forest location to shoot a song for the film.
-However, since Suriya could not afford filming there due to his other commitments, Anand decided to erect a similar set in India to create the same look as in Madagascar.
-The shooting which was to be held in the US, was cancelled in June 2012.
-The entire filming was wrapped up in Norway by completing the 'Naani Koni' song in outdoor scenes shot at Trollstigen, Geiranger, Atlanterhavsveien, Måløy and Aurlandsfjorden.
+Isha Sharvani performed an item number titled 'Theeyae Theeyae' which was shot at AVM Studios, Chennai.
+Filming also took place at Wai, a village near Pune in Maharashtra.
+The song "Naani Koni" was shot in Norway in outdoor locations at Trollstigen, Geiranger, Atlanterhavsveien, Måløy and Aurlandsfjord.
+The climax was shot in Jodhpur, Rajasthan.